 Electric Vs. Propane Heat Sources

-As for an actual heat source, there are three main heater options to consider.
+There are three main heat sources to help you stay warm when winter camping.
 The first is your RV’s propane furnace.
-Before your winter camping trip, take the time to make sure your furnace is in good working order and check to see if it’s time to replace your furnace filter (if applicable).
+Your furnace is the best way to heat the inside and underbelly of your RV efficiently.
+So, before your winter camping trip, take the time to ensure your furnace is in good working order and check to see if it’s time to replace your furnace filter (if applicable).

 Your second option is a portable electric space heater.
-If you’re plugged into a reliable power source all winter, electric heaters are a great supplement to your RV furnace.
-They help you save propane and lower your energy bill, depending on the electric costs in your location.
+Electric heaters can supplement your RV furnace if you’re plugged into AC power all winter.
+They can even conserve propane and lower your energy bill, depending on the electric costs in your location.

-Your final option is to use a catalytic heater or portable Buddy heater that relies on a smaller propane tank.
-Just check to make sure the unit is safe for indoor use and stock up on extra propane tanks if you want this to be a reliable heat source for winter camping.
+Your final option is to use a catalytic heater or a portable propane heater that relies on a small propane cylinder.
+Ensure the unit is safe for indoor use, and stock up on extra propane cylinders if you want this to be a reliable heat source for winter camping.